What are the links between poverty and ethnicity?

 This programme aims to understand the underlying reasons for variations in low income and deprivation among different ethnic groups in the UK and the problems caused.
 It also aims to contribute towards solutions to these problems.

+Existing research shows that ethnicity clearly has a relationship with poverty.
+However, how the two are linked is complex, and the relationship between them is not yet well understood.
 There are much higher levels of poverty among all ethnic minority groups than exists among the majority white population.
 However, great variations exist between ethnic minority groups and within them (as well as within the majority white population).

 Explanations for the high levels of poverty among ethnic minority groups currently fall into three main areas:

 In 2011 we launched a major new programme of work focusing on the links between poverty and ethnicity in the UK.
 The goal of this programme is to improve our understanding of these links in order to tackle poverty across all ethnicities more effectively.